+- AmeriCorps members' service will provide them opportunities to develop as leaders. - AmeriCorps members will gain skills as a result of their training and service that can be utilized and will be valued by future employers after their service term is completed.

+3 Applicants assessed in the Pre-Preliminary evidence tier that do not provide adequate responses to the Evidence Quality standards will not meet the threshold requirements for this Notice and will not be considered for funding.

-- AmeriCorps members as a result of their service will have opportunities to develop as leaders. - AmeriCorps members will gain skills as a result of their training and service that can be utilized and will be valued by future employers after their service term is completed. - The program has a well-defined plan to recruit AmeriCorps members from the geographic or demographic communities in which the programs operate. - The applicant will foster an inclusive service culture where different backgrounds, talents, and capabilities are welcomed and leveraged for learning and effective service delivery. - The applicant's organization and/or program has a diversity, equity, and inclusion council that seeks to diversity its staff and board and create a supportive and safe environment as well ensure that its programming is culturally and community appropriate.
+- AmeriCorps members receive additional benefits. - Description of the demographics of the community served and plans to recruit AmeriCorps members from geographic or demographic communities in which the program operates.
+This could include but not limited to the following historically underserved, under-represented, and disadvantaged populations of: - a. communities of color - b.
+LGBTQI+ (Lesbian, Gay, Bisexual, Transgender, Queer, Questioning or Intersex) communities - c.
+Individuals with varying degrees of English language proficiency - d.
+Individuals with disabilities - e.
+Veterans and military family members as volunteers - Description of how the organization will ensure its project engages a diverse and inclusive group of members. - The applicant's organization and/or program has a diversity, equity, and inclusion council or similar mechanism that seeks to diversity its staff and board and create a supportive and safe environment as well ensure that its programming is culturally and community appropriate.

 E.1.c.
-Organizational Capability (25 percent)
+Organizational Capability (25 percent):